huntermonk/huntermonk.github.io/_posts/2019-11-6-one-decision-92k.md

 As of today, choosing Facebook over Uber made me **$92,720 in one year**.
 It is, by far, the best financial decision of my life.

+People rarely reflect on their non-decisions ("What would my life be like if I went left at that fork in the road?").
+This is a particularly clear-cut example of one that went well.

 # The Offers
-I actually thought I was leaving money on the table.
+I thought I left money on the table.
 My Uber recruiter gave me a range of expected IPO share prices.
 Anywhere from $45-67 per share.
 That range seemed plausible.

 January 18th, 2019 was when I officially accepted my offer.
 At this point, [$FB](https://www.google.com/search?q=%24FB) was at a historical low of $150.04, due to [Cambridge Analytica](https://en.wikipedia.org/wiki/Facebook%E2%80%93Cambridge_Analytica_data_scandal).

 ![Facebook stock price](/img/fb-stock-price.png)

-Based on these prices, with state income tax included (Uber team was in Seattle, WA, with no state tax), the Uber offer was worth $25,036 more in the first year.
+Based on these prices, with state income tax included (Uber team was in Seattle, WA, with no state tax), the Uber offer was **worth $25,036 more** in the first year.
 I also thought Uber had better growth potential.
 Here is the CA state tax:

 ![state tax](/img/state-tax.png)